andrew/ultimate-awesome/README.md

 - [awesome-wix](https://github.com/loeiks/awesome-wix) - List of some tools, code packages and tutorials related with Wix ecosystem.
 - [awesome-italian-public-datasets](https://github.com/mariaclaudia/awesome-italian-public-datasets) - A selection of interesting Open dataset from the Italian Public Administration and Civic Data use cases.
 - [awesome-ai-for-gui-agents](https://github.com/maxi-w/awesome-ai-for-gui-agents) - Awesome resources about AI for GUI Agents.
-- [awesome-nca](https://github.com/meclabtuda/awesome-nca) - A curated list of anything related to Neural Cellular Automata (NCA) research, frameworks and applications.
+- [awesome-cpp-testing](https://github.com/mheriyanto/awesome-cpp-testing) - :clipboard: Collection of awesome C++ resources for testing,.
 - [awesome-3D-drawing](https://github.com/n1ckfg/awesome-3D-drawing) - Using motion-tracked controllers in XR to create art and animation, combined with ML processing and rendering.
 - [awesome-ai-coding-agent-tools](https://github.com/namphuongtran/awesome-ai-coding-agent-tools) - A curated list of tools, libraries, MCP servers, and frameworks that power AI coding agents.
 - [awesome-k8s](https://github.com/nataz77/awesome-k8s) - List of various CNCF and non-CNCF projects and components to help you build cloud-native microservices architectures. .